This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Predicting Job Market Outcomes

 Figure~\ref{fig_Nsuccess_rng_scatterplot} depicts the relationship between average sentiment, sentiment dispersion and success in the academic job market.
 Candidates who succeeded according to most definitions are clustered above and to the left relative to those who did not succeed.

 To confirm this observation, I estimate the following regression:

-where $\mathrm{sentiment\_dispersion}_{it}$ is one of the measures of disagreement across letter writers.
+where $D_{it}$ is one of the measures of sentiment dispersion.
 Table~\ref{tabl_OLS_comp_robust_Llama_range} confirms that, regardless of the outcome definition, sentiment range has a negative relationship to success in the job market.
 Table~\ref{tabl_OLS_comp_baseline_Llama_dispersion} in the appendix shows similar results for alternative measures of sentiment dispersion.
-In summary, these estimates suggest that RL sentiment has a determinant effect on job market outcomes and that hiring committees fully exploit the information contained in RLs.
+In summary, these estimates suggest that hiring committees fully exploit the information contained in RLs.